pts/muxzcat/README.txt

 muxzcat.pl is compatible with recent versions of Perl 5 (e.g. Perl 5.24) and
 very old versions of Perl 5 (e.g. Perl 5.004_04, released on 1997-10-15).

+Based on decompression speed measurements of the ~100 MiB linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 1.347 times faster than muxzcatj11.jar (with java 1.8 compiled for Linux amd64).
+The C and Java implementations are completely different, they don't share code.

 If you need a tiny decompressor for .gz, .zip and Flate compressed files implemented in C, see https://github.com/pts/pts-zcat .